Progne subis

 -NO, martins will not abandon the chicks because you touched them.

 All of the above are myths passed down through time from uneducated landlords.
+Much more detail about doing nest checks is given below.

-Check for insect pest infestation.
+-Check for insect pest infestation.
 Mites and blowflies are sometimes a major problem around martin sites.
 Learn how to identify them and what to do about them.
 A large infestation of mites or blowflies will easily kill young martin chicks or drive them prematurely from the nest.

 or twice during the season.
 This has been determined the best method for